FrancisBanville/ms_interpreting_probabilities/README.md

 amount of ecological information typically comes at a cost of greater sampling effort or data requirement in predictive models [@Strydom2021Roadmapa], which can lead to high uncertainties when building these types of networks.
-Therefore, important methodological and conceptual decisions must been made when sampling and building food webs.
+Therefore, important methodological and conceptual decisions must be made when sampling and building food webs.

 The uncertainty and spatiotemporal variability of both types of trophic interactions (Boolean and weighted) can be represented probabilistically.
 On one